-Like Homebase, Deputy provides robust communication tools for you and employees to stay in touch.
-There’s a news feed option that lets you post information for your whole team, such as when you plan to open late due to bad weather, or need to remind employees to order new uniforms.
+Deputy provides robust communication tools for you and employees to stay in touch.
+It has a news feed option that lets you post information for your whole team, such as when you plan to open late due to bad weather, or need to remind employees to order new uniforms.
 You can also assign tasks to employees, and send SMS/email notifications.
 It also has a journal function where you can track your performance management documentation.

 Deputy’s add-on and integration options could make a difference in your purchase choice between it and other workforce management software.
 While it integrates with some of the same tools Homebase does (Gusto, Square), it has many more integration options into payroll software like ADP and Paychex.